zoltangy/react-pwa-install/README.md

 ## Prerequisites

-Make sure that your [PWA is installable](https://web.dev/install-criteria/).
+Make sure that your [PWA is installable].
 You can use Lighthouse from Chrome DevTools to run a PWA Audit.

-Please also read [this guide] on best practices to promoto the installation of your app.
+Please also read [this guide] on best practices to promote the installation of your app.

 ## Usage